Concordium/concordium.github.io/source/testnet/desktop-wallet/install-ledger-app.rst

 #.
 Extract the files from the ZIP folder to a folder on your computer.

 #.
-Close all applications that might be connected to the ledger such as Ledger Live and Concordium Desktop Wallet and keep them closed until you’ve completed the steps in this guide.
+Close all applications that might be connected to the Ledger such as Ledger Live and Concordium Desktop Wallet and keep them closed until you’ve completed the steps in this guide.

 #.
 Disconnect the Ledger from your computer.

 #.
-Press the right button while you reconnect the Ledger to the computer.
+Press the right button and hold it down while you reconnect the Ledger to the computer.
 The Ledger says **recovery mode**.

 #.
 Enter your PIN code.